Logotype for Swiss Prime Site AG

 Strategic transformation and business model evolution

-• Transitioned from a diversified group to a focused real estate and asset management platform since 2020, reducing employee count from over 6,000 to 200 and increasing the share of earnings from core real estate to 87% by end-2024.
+• Transitioned from a diversified group to a focused real estate and asset management platform since 2020, reducing employee count from over 6,000 to 200 and shifting earnings mix to 87% from direct real estate investments.

-• Now operates with two main pillars: direct real estate investment (commercial, core city locations) and asset management (primarily residential, more suburban), each with CHF 13 billion in assets under management.
+• Now operates with two main pillars: direct investment in commercial real estate (core city locations) and asset management (primarily residential, including suburban areas), each with CHF 13 billion in assets under management by end-2024.

 • Asset management pillar manages CHF 13.3bn AuM, targeting CHF 16bn+ by 2027, with 70% recurring fees and EBITDA margin above 50%.